sspanak/dimmusaurus/README.md

 #### Linting
 Linting is meant to be done using globally installed tools.

-* Install html tidy using the means of your operating system.
+* Install html tidy by the means of your operating system.
-* Install npm.
+* Install npm by the means of your operating system.
+Then install the linters.
   * `npm install -g csslint`
+  * `npm install -g eslint`

+ You might as well install them in the project instead of globally.

 ### Building
 * `make images`